Conformal Tradeoffs: Operational Profiles Beyond Coverage: Single-sample structural coupling, leave-one-out decoupling, and planning-envelope inflation

 The two-stage predictive reference used throughout this paper separates \emph{calibration} (choose a conformal threshold on $\mathcal D_{\mathrm{cal}}$) from \emph{operational evaluation} (estimate rates on an independent window).
 This separation is what makes window indicators behave as i.i.d.\ Bernoulli draws under a fixed deployed rule.

-In practice, an independent audit window is often unavailable.
+In practice, an independent audit set is not always available.
 When the same sample is reused both to select the threshold and to estimate operational rates, threshold selection and evaluation become coupled.
-This appendix records (i) a minimal structural reason for reuse-induced dependence, (ii) a data-efficient remedy---leave-one-out (LOO) recalibration---that provides effective \emph{practical decoupling} in our regimes, and (iii) an \emph{inflation} parameter \texttt{infl} that pessimizes predictive envelopes when residual dependence or regime instability remains.
+This appendix records (i) a minimal structural reason for reuse-induced dependence, (ii) a data-efficient remedy, leave-one-out (LOO) recalibration, that provides effective \emph{practical decoupling} in our regimes, and (iii) an \emph{inflation} parameter \texttt{infl} that pessimizes predictive envelopes when residual dependence or regime instability remains.
+Throughout, these LOO constructions are intended for exploratory planning when a dedicated audit split is unavailable, we cannot provide strong theoretical guarantees on the rates of the LOO proxy indicators at this point.